How to Talk to Doctors Without Being Dismissed

 • what stabilizes or destabilizes you

-A support person can:
+A support person may:

 • help keep track of information